nitesh4146/Treasure-Hunters-Inc/README.md

 for the other three actions and 0.1 for staying at the same place.

 #### Convergence:
 The above equation gives a new Q value for a given action.
-When the robot is in the learning phase, a higher weight is given to the new Q values as compared to the previously learned Q value due to high uncertainty.
+When the agent is in the learning phase, a higher weight is given to the new Q values as compared to the previously learned Q value due to high uncertainty.
 However as the number of iteration increases, the weight of the newer Q